 Celebrations and Events in Malaysia

 There is always a cultural event or festival happening in Malaysia.
 Major celebrations are the Chinese New Year festivities early in the year and the Hindu holiday Deepavali (Festival of Lights).
+In fact, it is one of the best places to celebrate Deepavali in Southeast Asia.
 There is also the Muslim celebration of Hari Raya to mark the end of Ramadan, making Malaysia the perfect place to travel during Ramadan.
 South Indians in Malaysia also have their own unique Thaipusam festival involving special worship and elaborate street processions.
 Attending some of the festive celebrations in the country would make for your spiritual travel in Malaysia.
 December sees open house celebrations for Christmas and New Year plus, uniquely Malaysian, nasi lemak parties during the Malaysia Grand Prix in Kuala Lumpur.
 It is also a wonderful time to browse the shopping places in Malaysia for discounts.

 Essential points for first-time Malaysian visitors